yunishi3/3D-FCR-alphaGAN/README.md

 ## Installation
  This package requires python2.7.
-If you don't have fllowing prerequisists, you need to download them using pip, apt-get etc. before downloading the repository.
+If you don't have fllowing prerequisists, you need to download them using pip, apt-get etc before downloading the repository.
  Also at least 12GB GPU memory is required.
 ### Prerequisists
 * Base